snap-stanford/relbench/README.md

 # Package Usage

 Here we describe key functions of RelBench.
-RelBench provides a collection of APIs for easy access of machine-learning-ready relational databases.
+RelBench provides a collection of APIs for easy access to machine-learning-ready relational databases.

 For a concrete example, to obtain the `rel-stackex` relational database, do: